CALIFORNIA PENAL CODE § 148(a)(1) TRULY IS “THE BOOT OF THE POLICE STATE”.

 Step Two; The Constables Write False Police Reports To Get You Criminally “Persecuted.”

 In the often twisted legal analysis in the minds of young and ambitious Deputy District Attorneys, defending the honor and virtuous image of a police agency, is indeed a rewarding and career enhancing endeavor.
 It is prestigious, it familiarizes a particular law enforcement with the young and ambitious Deputy District Attorney.
 Therefore, the police will almost always attempt to protect themselves from you by convicting you for a crime that didn’t commit against the police, but the police committed against you.
 Cal.
+Penal Code Cal.
 Penal Code § 148(a)(1), otherwise known as “Contempt of Cop”, is the most vague, and definitely the most abused criminal statute in California, simply because it’s so vague.
 It’s like “Alice in Wonderland”; it means everything and it means nothing.
 It’s over inclusive; it’s under inclusive.
 It means whatever the jury wants it to mean.

 For example, what does “resisting” an officer mean?
 Is not immediately dropping to the ground on one’s belly and putting one’s hands behind one’s back, after being ordered to do so by a peace officer, a crime?
 If so, why?
 Is failing to open the door to one’s home when directed to do so by a peace officer a crime?
 Warrant in hand or not?
 If so, why?
 Is failing to exit one’s residence when ordered to do so by a peace officer a crime?
 Is demanding to know what’s going on before complying with police orders a crime?
 Is failing to identify oneself to a peace officer upon a demand to do so, a crime?
 Is verbally challenging a peace officer’s authority to do something, a crime?
 Is arguing with a police officer “delaying” an officer’s investigation?
 Is causing an officer to deal with you “delaying” a peace officer?
 How do you know if the peace officer is engaged in the lawful performance of his/her duties; something necessary for that crime to be committed?
 People v.
 Lopez, 188 Cal.
 App.
 3d 592 (1986.)